 Vitamin deficiencies

-There are several vitamins that play a vital role in your hair growth and development, including:
+Several vitamins play a vital role in your hair growth and development, including:

-- Vitamin A: vitamin A plays a key role in your cell health, and when your cells are healthy, your hair is healthy too.
-It also helps with the production of sebum, a hydrating oil that keeps your hair looking and feeling healthy.
-However, too much vitamin A can actually result in hair loss, so be cautious.
+- Vitamin A: Vitamin A plays a key role in your cell health, and when your cells are healthy, your hair is healthy too.
+It also helps produce sebum, a hydrating oil that keeps your hair looking and feeling healthy.
+However, too much vitamin A can cause hair loss, so be cautious.

 - Vitamin B12: essential for the production of red blood cells that carry oxygen to the hair shaft, vitamin B12 plays a pivotal part in preventing hair loss.

-- Vitamin C: a strong antioxidant, vitamin C helps the body absorb zinc, another vital mineral for hair growth.
+- Vitamin C: a potent antioxidant, vitamin C helps the body absorb zinc, another vital mineral for hair growth.
 Vitamin C helps us produce collagen — essential for longer, thicker hair.

 - Vitamin E: an antioxidant that’s known for its hydrating powers for the skin, vitamin E plays a vital role in your hair — helping to build a protective layer on your scalp that ensures your hair stays healthy and hydrated.